Imagine your cat suddenly refuses her food, even though she was always hungry before.

 How does a diabetic cat behave?

-A diabetic cat in the final stages of diabetes will often show symptoms such as extremely increased thirst and appetite, while continuing to lose weight.
-Other behaviors may include increased urination, dull, shaggy fur, and general weakness.
-In severe cases, vomiting or even life-threatening diabetic ketoacidosis may occur.
+In the end stage of diabetes, a cat with this condition often exhibits symptoms such as extreme thirst and increased appetite, while weight continues to decrease.
+Other behavioral changes may include increased urination, a dull, rough coat, and general weakness.
+In severe cases, vomiting or even life-threatening diabetic ketoacidosis can occur.

 What happens to the cat if it is not treated for diabetes?

-If left untreated, diabetes in cats can lead to serious complications that significantly reduce the cat's quality of life.
-In the final stages of the disease, the cat's body is no longer able to process glucose effectively, leading to a variety of health problems, including extreme emaciation, dull coat, apathy, and life-threatening conditions such as diabetic ketoacidosis.
+If diabetes in cats is left untreated, it can lead to serious complications that significantly reduce the cat's quality of life.
+In the end stages of the disease, the cat's body is no longer able to process glucose effectively, resulting in a variety of health problems, including extreme weight loss, a dull coat, lethargy, and life-threatening conditions such as diabetic ketoacidosis.

-What happens if you give your cat too much insulin?
+What happens if you give a cat too much insulin?

-The blog post mentions that it is extremely important not to change the insulin dose on your own, but to do so in consultation with your veterinarian to avoid risks such as hypoglycemia.
-Hypoglycemia is a condition caused by low blood sugar levels and can be dangerous if too much insulin is administered.
+The blog post mentions that it is extremely important not to change the insulin dose independently, but to do so in consultation with the veterinarian to avoid risks such as hypoglycemia.
+Hypoglycemia is a condition caused by excessively low blood sugar levels and can be dangerous if too much insulin is administered.

 Share: